AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 - Step 14: Choose the repo name from the drop-down options
 - Step 15: Create a new branch from Main called **prod** on GitHub and choose this as the branch name
 - Step 16: Change detection options.
 Leave the default settings of **Start the pipeline on source code changes** & **CopePipeline Default**
+- Step 17: Then Next
+- Step 18: Skip build stage for now
+- Step 19: Add Deploy Stage - Choose Amazon ECS
+- Step 20: For Deploy - Amazon ECS is the Deploy provider, Choose your Region, Select cruddur as the Cluster Name and backend-flask as